The Ficus pumila [FY-kus] [POO-mil-uh] is a fast-growing, climbing vine often referred to as the “creeping fig.” Ficus repens is also a synonym.

 Complete shade or full sunlight is not always the best option for this houseplant.

-When growing indoor, the houseplant should have access to indirect light while avoiding direct afternoon sun.
+When growing indoors, the houseplant should have access to indirect light while avoiding direct afternoon sun.
+This is because exposure to direct sunlight will burn or scorch the leaves.

 Creeping fig vine doesn’t tolerate extreme lighting, including full sun or complete shade.